radareorg/radare2-book/CONTRIBUTING.md

 There are few linting rules and CI checks, but the situation will be improved over time, patches that break the CI won't be accepted.

 * Check your vocabulary for typos, proper wording, etc.
-* Avoid the use of images (plain text is prefered)
+* Avoid the use of images (plain text is preferred)
 * Do not embed binary data in markdown files
 * Contents must be Latex, Gemini and Markdown friendly